tim-js/revojs.ro/src/blog/2019-11-16-aftermath/index.md

 ## What about the extra money?

 The first edition of revo.js made a **profit of 17.000 EUR**, which exceeded our initial expectations.
-Since revo.js is a not-for-profit event, we will use the extra money to grow the local JavaScript community, for various donations and as a backup for future events.
+Since revo.js is a not-for-profit event, we will use the extra money to grow the local JavaScript community and give back to the global community as well.

-### JS causes donations
+### JavaScript initiatives donations

-We are planning to donate a part of the total profit to various JS community causes, such as open-source and underrepresented tech initiatives.
+We are planning to donate a part of the total profit to various JS community causes, such as open-source or underrepresented tech initiatives.

+### Grow the local JS community

+We plan to use part of the profit to bring speakers outside Timisoara to our tim.js meetup and also to organize various hands-on JavaScript workshops.

 ### Make revo.js better